-After the second week of a semester or the first week of a summer session-0 percent
+After the second week of a semester or the first week of a summer session- 0 percent

 A student withdrawing from a short session will receive a refund during the first one-eighth of the session.
-Title IV recipients follow federal refund guidelines withdraws and is eligible for a refund of tuition and fees and/or room and board, all or part of this refund will be used to reimburse the Title IV financial aid program(s) up to the amount of assistance that the student received from the program(s).
+Title IV recipients follow federal refund guidelines.